Tom has 17 years of experience as a commercial locksmith and over 20 years in door hardware distribution.

 - Tip: You can find the tip at the opposite end of the key from the bow.
 It's used to identify the order of a bitting.
 For example, you could say the bitting on this key is written "bow to tip".

 The illustration above shows the different components of a key.

 What Are Bitting Numbers?

-In the photo above, we see a close up of the head with a five-digit number towards the bottom.
+In Figure 3, we see a closeup of the head with a five-digit number towards the bottom.
 This number is the bitting.
-If we look at these digits one at a time and then look at the blade of the key in the reference photo, we see that the first cut (starting from the bow end) is a number "2" and not so deep.
+If we look at these digits one at a time and then look at the blade of the key in the photo in Figure 4, we see that the first cut (starting from the bow end) is a number "2" and not so deep.
 The second cut, a number "6," is significantly deeper.
 If we compare the cuts to their corresponding numbers in the bitting, we can see that the larger the number, the deeper the cut.